 Our tips for getting the job you want

-Getting the right associate position in the right dental practice is key to personal satisfaction and career development in this role.
-Here is some advice to help you land the dream job!
+Getting the right associate dentist job in the right dental practice is key to personal satisfaction and career development in this role.
+Here is some advice to help you land the dream employment!

 - Create a strong CV with your achievements in the correct order.
 Make it no more than two pages and in .doc format

 - Double check spelling and grammar.
 Then check again!

 - Explain any and all gaps in employment